hiddify/Hiddify-Manager/README.md

 ***
 ## Why Hiddify?
 Hiddify is a mixture of hidden and simplify.
-A feature-full panel with a wide range of capabilities that helps you enjoy surfing the internet with ease and peace of mind.
+A feature-full panel with a wide range of capabilities that helps you enjoy surfing free internet with ease and peace of mind.

 <details markdown="1"> <summary> <b>Supported protocols</b> </summary>